cconsta1/cconsta1.github.io/_pages/about.md

 then used in web applications to help make predictions on unknown skeletons.
-An example of such a service is [SexEst](http://sexest.cyi.ac.cy/), a web application we developed that uses machine learning to predict the sex of skeletal remains based on a metric measurements.
+An example of such a service is [SexEst](http://sexest.cyi.ac.cy/), a web application we developed that uses machine learning to predict the sex of skeletal remains based on metric measurements.

 I'm also responsible for work package 6 (training and demonstrators)